 “We’ve lost yet another star…hero…icon.”

+I was in Los Angeles the day Michael Jackson died and recall how the news of his death paralyzed the city, even the nation.
 Then Prince died.
-Then Billy Idol.
+Followed by Billy Idol.
 Then George Michael.
-Then Carrie Fisher.
-Each time, social media exploded with comments and viewpoints about how unfair life is, that the year had claimed too many good people, that they were too young to be taken from us.
-Instagram pictures were quickly created and posted with warm condolences—yes, even by Christians.
+Yes, then Carrie Fisher.
+Each time, social media exploded with comments and viewpoints about how unfair life is People sadly admitted the year had claimed too many good people, that they were too young to be taken from us.
+Many posted Instagram pictures with warm condolences—yes, even Christians.